Participating in High School Sports

 NEW this school year: Every student athlete in the state of Alaska, as well as their parent is required to create an account in abiter athlete, here it the link Arbiter Athlete.

-High school athletes who wish to participate in ASAA sanctioned events must complete the following forms prior to competition in Arbiter Athlete online.
+High school athletes who wish to participate in ASAA sanctioned events must complete the following forms in Arbiter Athlete online prior to competition.
+Below are the paper copies.

 - Physical Exam form signed by doctor, student and parent/guardian and submitted on file to the schools front office.
 Health exams are good for 18 months and must be current through the season of the sport.
 Will need to be uploaded into Arbiter Athlete